 Managing to bring that group of players to the group stages of the Europa League is no mean feat.
 Furthermore, historic European nights against BATE Borisov and Maccabi Tel-Aviv, in Tallaght Stadium of all places, cement Kenny’s legacy as one of the League of Ireland’s greatest ever managers.

 Which is why, in late 2018, there was a clamber to see him appointed as Ireland manager following Martin O’Neill’s departure.

 Two of his former clubs, St Pat’s and Derry, issued statements backing the Dundalk boss to take over the top job.

-Unfortunately, Stephen Kenny, despite doing it consistently in their own back garden and on European adventures, wasn’t enough already to warrant getting the senior job.
+Unfortunately, Stephen Kenny, despite doing it consistently in their own back garden and on European adventures, hadn't done enough for the FAI to warrant getting the senior job.
 Kenny, of course, went after the senior job.
 He was rebuffed, but promised that the top job would be his eventually, he’d just have to wait in the wings with the U-21s.

 The senior job went to Mick McCarthy, an experienced and safe hire.

 The succession plan between McCarthy and Kenny was always going to cause headaches, but Kenny remained steadfast in his approach.
 He didn’t step on any toes, but consistently stated that the senior job was his come August 1.